 Teaching Assistantships (TA)

 New and returning graduate students must apply for teaching assistantships.
 The application deadline for teaching assistantships is February 1 for the following academic year.
 Applications can, however, be placed on file at any time but priority is given to applications received before the deadline.
 Generally, students may be awarded graduate teaching assistantships for a maximum of four semesters, excluding summers.
 However, based on departmental needs, a fifth semester teaching assistantship may be awarded to students making adequate progress.
+To be considered for a CMU-funded TA, all university and program required application materials need to be submitted and available to the review committee by February 1st.

 New graduate students must complete a Department of